-The Mathematics Department requires students who have no record of successful completion (grade of "C-" or better) of a necessary prerequisite to take the Mathematics Placement Exam.
-The Mathematics Placement Exam will identify the course number(s) of the introductory math course(s) for which the student is best prepared.
+The Mathematics Department requires students who have no record of successful completion (grade of "C-" or better) of a necessary prerequisite to take the Mathematics Placement Exams.
+The Mathematics Placement Exams will identify the course number(s) of the introductory math course(s) for which the student is best prepared.

-A recommendation of a course by the Mathematics Placement Exam will be considered "an equivalent math placement exam score" in determining prerequisites.
-Note, however, that a student cannot earn academic credit through the results of the Mathematics Placement Exam.
+A recommendation of a course by the Mathematics Placement Exams will be considered "an equivalent math placement exam score" in determining prerequisites.
+Note, however, that a student cannot earn academic credit through the results of the Mathematics Placement Exams.
+For more information regarding the rules for taking and retaking the Math Placement Exams, please contact the chair of the Mathematics Department.